Aldaviva/CSxAPI/Readme.md

     - *Network:* open TCP route from your client to port 443 on the endpoint

 ## Installation
-The [**`CSxAPI`** package](https://www.nuget.org/packages/csxapi) is available on NuGet.
+The [**`CSxAPI`**](https://www.nuget.org/packages/csxapi) package is available on NuGet Gallery.

 ```ps1
 dotnet add package CSxAPI
 ```

 ## API documentation
-For xAPI documentation, refer to the [API Reference Guide PDF](https://www.cisco.com/c/en/us/support/collaboration-endpoints/spark-room-kit-series/products-command-reference-list.html) for the endpoint software version that this CSxAPI release targets.
+For xAPI documentation, refer to the [API Reference Guide PDF](https://www.cisco.com/c/en/us/support/collaboration-endpoints/spark-room-kit-series/products-command-reference-list.html) or [xAPI documentation website](https://roomos.cisco.com/xapi) for the endpoint software version that this CSxAPI release targets.

-Alternatively, you may refer to the [online xAPI documentation](https://roomos.cisco.com/xapi).

 ## Connection

+Construct a new `CSxAPIClient` instance for each Cisco endpoint you want to connect to.

 ```cs
 using CSxAPI;